 Individual teachers and classes may choose to design bespoke reward systems to recognise their achievements.
 For more information, please speak with your child’s class teacher.

 All pupils and staff are in a house team and meet regularly as a group to take projects forwards across the school.
-Successful houses occasionally receive house treats!
-CURRENTLY SUSPENDED DUE TO COVID 19
+Each house has a P7 house and vice captain who have been elected.

 NURTURE, INSPIRE, FLOURISH AWARDS